kayazay/spotify-nigerian-music/datasets/README.md

 + `2024week6feb.csv` indicates that the data was scraped in **february**, during the **6th** week of the year **2024**.

-This standardization of data outputs makes it easier for easy ingestion into a semi-relational database, upon which models can be built.
+This standardization of data outputs makes for an easier ingestion into a semi-relational database, upon which models can be built.

 ## Data Dictionary